Indiana Statutes

 Answer: It is unlawful to act in the capacity of a plumbing contractor or journeyman plumber without a license.

-Licensed practitioners that have a specific question or questions about the scope of practice of their licensed profession may request a "practice ruling" from the Indiana Professional Licensing Agency (PLA) and the Indiana Athletic Trainers Board (the Board).
-The PLA and the Board may provide a formal determination/interpretation based on the practitioner's factual situations/circumstances.
+Licensed practitioners that have a specific question or questions about the scope of practice of their licensed profession may request a "practice ruling" from the Indiana Professional Licensing Agency (PLA) and the Indiana Plumbing Commission (the Commission).
+The PLA and the Commission may provide a formal determination/interpretation based on the practitioner's factual situations/circumstances.
 Licensed practitioners may submit a "Request for Practice Ruling" through the web-based form provided on the PLA's "Request for Practice Ruling" web page.
 Additional information and instructions for submitting a "Request for Practice Ruling " are provided on the web page.

-All requests will be reviewed by the PLA's legal team, and PLA's legal team will draft a ruling for the Board's consideration and potential adoption.
-All rulings adopted by the Board will be posted to the Indiana Register as well as the comprehensive list provided on the the PLA's "Request for Practice Ruling" web page.
+All requests will be reviewed by the PLA's legal team, and PLA's legal team will draft a ruling for the Commission's consideration and potential adoption.
+All rulings adopted by the Commission will be posted to the Indiana Register as well as the comprehensive list provided on the the PLA's "Request for Practice Ruling" web page.